yindaheng98/feature-4dgs/README.md

-# Sequence-Aware Feature Training for Feature 3DGS (Packaged Python Version)
+# Sequence-Aware Feature Training for Feature 3DGS

 This repo is the **sequence-aware Python training extension for Feature 3DGS**, built on top of [`feature-3dgs`](https://github.com/yindaheng98/feature-3dgs) and [`gaussian-splatting`](https://github.com/yindaheng98/gaussian-splatting).
 It extends the packaged Feature 3DGS Extractor-Decoder architecture from single scenes to multi-timestep 4D / dynamic-scene training.